Heila-Almogren/Henry/README.md

-# Henry
+# Henry | Task for Oracle Course (Artificial Intelligence with Machine Learning in Java)

 Henry is my first attemp to learn ML 😆 So don't be too rude with him!
+It's supposed to be in java but I preffered to use python since it's generally more common in ML.

 Put a name of an animal in your mind, and he'll ask you about some attributes of that animal, like "is it .."
 Answer him as Y for (yes) or N for (no),